allo-protocol/allo-v2/contracts/readme/Anchor.md

 **Storage Variables:**

 1. `registry` (Public Immutable): A reference to the `Registry` contract instance, enabling access to profile ownership information and access control.
-2. `profileId` (Public): The profile ID associated with the anchor, used to verify the caller's ownership.
+2. `profileId` (Public Immutable): The profile ID associated with the anchor, used to verify the caller's ownership.

 **Errors:**